pawelc/docs/toread_prob_nn.md

-2019 - Conditional Density Estimation with Neural Networks: Best Practices and Benchmarks 2019 - Generative adversarial networks: A survey and taxonomy 2019 - Probabilistic Models with Deep Neural Networks 2020 - How to train your neural ODE
+2019 - Conditional Density Estimation with Neural Networks: Best Practices and Benchmarks 2019 - Generative adversarial networks: A survey and taxonomy 2019 - Probabilistic Models with Deep Neural Networks 2020 - Learning generative models using denoising density estimators 2020 - How to train your neural ODE
-2020 - MaskAAE: Latent space optimization for Adversarial Auto-Encoders 2020 - Pairwise Supervised Hashing with Bernoulli Variational Auto-Encoder and Self-Control Gradient Estimator 2020 - Semi-supervised Sequential Generative Models 2021 - Marginalizable Density Models
+2020 - MaskAAE: Latent space optimization for Adversarial Auto-Encoders 2020 - Pairwise Supervised Hashing with Bernoulli Variational Auto-Encoder and Self-Control Gradient Estimator 2020 - Semi-supervised Sequential Generative Models 2020 - Introduction to Uncertainty in Deep Learning 2021 - Marginalizable Density Models